tbw875/project-ideas/project-ideas.md

 6. Common Ground
 A meeting social interaction app that works with businesses to create common ground for people looking for friends.
 It would give people a way to collaborate on something and bond to create an acquaintanceship and that would reward drink specials or coupons from the business. two sided revenue model.

+7. Pinball TLDR
+A webapp that allows you to search for a pinball table and get a quick two-sentence long 101 on what to go for in a tournament setting.
+Similar to Bob's pincyclopedia but for modern games.